Samuel85/HeLa_Segmentation/Readme.md

 # How to create the training masks

-Training masks are generated from DIC images and edited with Fiji.
-See the directory tree as an example and the next steps:
+Training masks are generated from the DIC images and edited with ImageJ/Fiji.
+See the directory tree as an example and follow the next steps:

 1) Open image.